wangziqi2013/wangziqi2013.github.io/_posts/2020-12-22-buddy-compression.markdown

 version_mgmt:
 ---

+**Highlight:**

+1. First design ever for applying compression to achieve storage saving on GPGPU

+2. Most compressed lines can fit into the physical slot, while those rare overflows (and size changes after a write) can be overflowed to a secondary, larger, but slower memory region.
+   Note that the overflow scheme is that only the overflow part is stored into the secondary storage, so the secondary storage only needs to reserve space for the overflowed part.

 **Lowlight:**

 1. Storage is wasted on the overflow area, if most lines can be compressed to the target size.
 It is better to use